TarekMebrouk/camunda-8-articles/README.md

 - Tasklist: http://localhost:8082
 - Zeebe Gateway: localhost:26500

-## ✍️ Branch: rest-connector
-This branch includes all the resources related to the article “🚀Automating REST API Calls with Camunda 8: Everything You Need to Know”:
-- BPMN models
-- Connector environment configuration (input mappings, headers, etc.)
-- Example payloads and responses

 ## 🎯 Purpose
 This repository serves as:
 - A central space for sharing Camunda 8 article resources